 For further questions on CSCP’s engagement as part of the ECESP, please reach out to Dr. Flandra Syla-Beqiri.

-As we begin our 20th anniversary year at the CSCP, we reflect on a journey shaped by collaboration, learning, transformation, and impact.
+On our 20th anniversary year at the CSCP, we reflect on a journey shaped by collaboration, learning, transformation, and impact.

 An “aha” moment that redefined the sustainability narrative?